 The jewel in Gloucestershire’s architectural crown, Gloucester Cathedral is both breath-taking and accessible.
 People of all ages and abilities can enjoy wandering its famous cloisters and taking in the stunning stained glass windows.

-The cathedral offers disabled parking spaces, accessible toilets, self-operated lifts and wheelchairs to borrow, as well as a hearing loop in the Nave and the Quire.
-There is a sensory trail, ideal for people with complex disabilities, and a Traditions Box to borrow, designed for people with dementia.
+The cathedral offers disabled parking spaces, accessible toilets, self-operated lifts and wheelchairs to borrow, as well as a hearing loop in operation throughout.
+There are sensory boxes available, featuring tactile, olfactory and audio objects, ideal for people with complex disabilities, and a Traditions Box to borrow, designed for people living with dementia.

 Cotswold Wildlife Park in Burford